 Most of the public phones around the city require the use of a prepaid phone card (scheda telefonica).
-You can purchase phone cards at most tabacchi shops, newsstands and bars in denominations of $\in$ 5, $\in$ 10, $\in$ 15 etc. These cards are also useful for long distance phone calls (see below).
+You can purchase phone cards at most tabacchi shops, newsstands and bars in denominations of $\notin$ 5, $\notin$ 10, $\notin$ 15 etc. These cards are also useful for long distance phone calls (see below).